RodneyMcQuain/Personal-Website-GatsbyJS/src/pages/blog/Coloring in a 20 Year Old Video Game/index.md

 ## Example Character Select Screens

-Here are some CSSs that can be made using the program:
+Now that we know some of the algorithms that can be used to modify the CSS, here are some other examples that can be made using the program:

 ![White diamond CSS](./whiteDiamondCss.gif)